 Message Profile

-HRI Component Profile
+RoIS Component Profile

-HRI Engine Profile
+RoIS Engine Profile

-The Service Application obtains an HRI Engine profile (or its referent) by get_profile().
-It can obtain the HRI Engine Profile of a certain HRI Engine by specifying conditions such as the location of that HRI Engine or the HRI Components possessed by the HRI Engine in ‘condition.’
+The Service Application obtains an RoIS Engine profile (or its referent) by get_profile().
+It can obtain the RoIS Engine Profile of a certain RoIS Engine by specifying conditions such as the location of that RoIS Engine or the RoIS Components possessed by the RoIS Engine in ‘condition.’

-The Service Application can then learn about the types of available functions through the identifiers of HRI-Component Profiles included in the HRI Engine Profile.
-Additionally, it can obtain detailed information on messages exchanged by each interface when using a certain HRI Component through Message Profiles included in that HRI-Component Profile.
+The Service Application can then learn about the types of available functions through the identifiers of RoIS-Component Profiles included in the RoIS Engine Profile.
+Additionally, it can obtain detailed information on messages exchanged by each interface when using a certain RoIS Component through Message Profiles included in that RoIS-Component Profile.

-Specifically, the Service Application begins by searching for desired functions from the identifiers of HRI-Component Profiles included in the obtained HRI Engine Profile.
-If a command message is to be used, the Service Application searches for an HRI-Component Profile having the same identifier as that obtained at the time of binding.
+Specifically, the Service Application begins by searching for desired functions from the identifiers of RoIS-Component Profiles included in the obtained RoIS Engine Profile.
+If a command message is to be used, the Service Application searches for an RoIS-Component Profile having the same identifier as that obtained at the time of binding.

 When exchanging a message, the Service Application specifies the identifier of that message.
 Detailed information on a message to be exchanged can be obtained by referencing the profile having the same identifier as that message from the Message Profiles corresponding to the interface to be used.